anikolaevskiy/Test-automation-framework-template/README.md

 ## 9. Purpose

 This repository aims to be both a learning resource and a skeleton for real projects.
 Start with the mock setup, plug in real drivers when ready and evolve the code to match your application's needs.

+---

+## 10. License

+This project is provided as-is without any specific license.